Curriculum Intent

 Key Stage 4 Curriculum Overview

 All students study Science at GCSE.
-All students study the AQA Separate Science GCSE course.
+Students will either study the AQA Separate Science course or the AQA Combined Science course.

-Each of the Separate GCSE Science Subjects will have the following;
+Each of the Separate GCSE Science Subjects (Biology, Chemistry and Physics) will have the following;

 - Two papers: each paper will assess different topics.

-- Duration: both papers are 1 hour 45 minutes.
+- Duration of each paper: 1 hour 45 minutes.

 - Tiers: Foundation and Higher.